 Finally, the square root of the diagonal of the aerosol covariance is taken as the final error profile.
-Using the results from all the cases, statistics will be used to determine trends across the input parameters to find a range of geometries which the instrument should be orientated to achieve aerosol profiles with the highest precision possible.
+Using the results from all the cases, statistics will be used to determine trends across the input parameters to find an optimal polarization which the instrument should be orientated to achieve aerosol profiles with the highest precision possible.

 3 Analysis